 Environmental Sensor Network on Blue Hill Avenue

-The Common SENSES project brings together community members, university researchers, and City officials to address environmental hazards like extreme heat, noise, and air quality along the northern Blue Hill Avenue corridor.
-Using data from sensors that monitor street-by-street conditions, community members and project partners will develop targeted strategies for a healthier, more resilient Blue Hill Avenue corridor.
+The Common SENSES project brings together community members, university researchers, and City officials to measure and support action to address environmental hazards like extreme heat, noise, and air quality along the northern Blue Hill Avenue corridor.
+Using data from the network of environmental sensors and community stories, community members and project partners will develop targeted strategies for a healthier, more resilient Blue Hill Avenue corridor.
 The project is a collaboration between the City of Boston, Dudley Street Neighborhood Initiative, Project R.I.G.H.T.
 Inc, and Northeastern University.

 The goals of the Common SENSES project are:

-• Work with the community to deploy 50-60 sensors that measure heat, noise, and air pollution.
+- Work with the community to deploy 75 sensors that measure heat, noise, and air pollution; and

-• Collaborate with the community to analyze the data, identify the underlying causes of differences, and use the findings to inform policy and planning, while also developing tools and resources tailored to the community's needs.
+- Collaborate with the community to analyze the data and use the findings to inform policy and planning, while also developing tools and resources tailored to the community's needs.

 (September 2023 - July 2024)